ravirajbhardwaj/ravirajbhardwaj/README.md

 It's a Epic World🗺 & I'm a **Explorer** join with me & Explore it...<br>I'm **self-taught programmer.** I believe in **Consistence & Hard Work**.
 I Love **Coding👨🏻‍💻** because, **I pay close attention to every little detail, & I'm truly passionate about creating things that can change the world**.
 I enjoy making products that make a **real impact** and **contribute to positive change.**

 #### ****Talking about Personal🙋 Stuffs:****
-- 😎 I’m currently working on **something cool**;
+- 🔭 I’m currently working on: **something cool😎**
 - 💡 I’m currently learning **Data Structures and Algorithms**
 - 💬 **Ask** me about anything, **I am happy to help;**
-- 🤝 **Open to Collaboration:** I'm excited to meet like-minded individuals—students, professionals, and enthusiasts—who love innovation.
-Let's chat about the newest tech trends and team up on cool projects. **I believe in the strength of networking and sharing knowledge together!**
+- 🤝 **Open to Collaboration:** I believe in the strength of networking and sharing knowledge together!
 - 📧 **How to reach me:** [ravirajbhardwaaj@gmail.com](mailto:ravirajbhardwaaj@gmail.com)

 #### ****⚙️Skills:****